acse-moj20/hypo_testing/README.md

 Type 1 error - a mistaken rejection of an actually true null hypothesis.
 Type 2 error - a failure to reject a null hypothesis taht is actually false.

-The basic concept of hypothesis testing is to **consider null hypothesis to be true until strong evidence is found against it**
+The basic concept of hypothesis testing is to **consider null hypothesis to be true until strong evidence is found against it**.
+The significance level(alpha), if smaller, it will require more evidence to reject the null hypothesis

+Steps to perform hypothesis testing:
+1. Set the hypothesis.
+2. Set the significance level/criteria for a decision.
+3. Compute the test statistics 4.
+Make a decision (based on p-value).

+Note that **we are testing the null hypothesis because we think it is wrong**.
+If p-value is less than alpha, then we reject the null hypothesis.
+If the p-value is greater than alpha, we fail to reject the null hypothesis.

 ## References
 1. [Analytics Vidhya blog on hypothesis generation and testing.](https://www.analyticsvidhya.com/blog/2020/09/hypothesis-generation-data-science-projects/)